 I want to share this inspiring story of a mother whose been practicing peaceful parenting under the most challenging circumstances - Vickie.
 I was so moved by her journey, I asked if I could share it.
 Vickie's story is a wonderful demonstration of empathic, patient, loving parenting in action and the positive impacts of creating this level of safety and security to a child.
 No doubt the challenges and layers of healing will continue to surface, but it's really clear that Vickie will keep finding it in her to give what needs to be given to keep deepening and strengthening the bonds in the family and repairing the trauma.

-Vickie's story: "I recently had a neglected four year old boy placed with us.
-We will finalize his adoption August 30th.
+Vickie's story: "I recently had a neglected four-year-old boy placed with us.
+We will finalize his adoption on August 30th.
 When he arrived, his main form of communication was to bite, hit, curse and pull hair.
 His vocabulary was small, but many of the words he did use were cuss words.
 When he hit or bit me, I would give him a hug and say, oh I don't like to be hit, I like hugs and kisses.
 Then I would ask him to tell me or show me what he wanted.
 I built his vocabulary by repeating to him everything he said to me and when he showed me what he wanted or needed, I would also communicate that to him in words.

 I carried him around the house and said out loud what I was feeling and doing.
 I talked to him all the time just like I did when my other children were babies.
 He now has the vocabulary of a seven year old.
 His cuss words were replaced by appropriate words.
 Each time he cussed (cursed), I would tell him a different word to use and we would practice using it.
 He no longer cusses and is very proud to use his new words.
 A couple of days ago, I began to count the number of kisses I was receiving, which months ago would have been bites, hits or pinches.
 I received 92 kisses yesterday 🙂